Fuel Cost Calculator for One-Way or Round Trips with Per-Person Split

 Enter details, then tap Calculate.

 Metric path: liters = (distance_km × L/100 km) ÷ 100; total cost = liters × price per L. US path: gallons = distance_mi ÷ mpg; total cost = gallons × price per gal.
-If round trip is selected, distance is doubled before applying either formula.
-Per-person = total cost ÷ people.
-That’s the whole model—clear, reproducible, and easy to verify.
+For round trips, distance is doubled before either formula.
+Per-person is the total divided by the number of passengers.
+That’s it—clear, reproducible, and easy to verify with your odometer and receipts.

 Fuel cost calculator FAQs